michelmbem/AddyScript/docs/expressions.md

-# Controlling the program flow
+# Variables, operators and expressions

 ### Variables